ConjureLabs/conjure-sh/mdx/blog/conjure-open-sourced.md

 [conjure-api](https://github.com/ConjureLabs/conjure-api) houses the REST api.
 Route directory paths [define their url paths](https://github.com/ConjureLabs/route).

 [conjure-worker](https://github.com/ConjureLabs/conjure-worker) runs async jobs.
-Jobs use [Kue](https://github.com/Automattic/kue) with Redis.
-It originally used RabbitMQ, but was moved to Kue for flexibly around weights.
+It's using [Kue](https://github.com/Automattic/kue) with Redis.
+It started with RabbitMQ, but was moved to Kue for flexibly around weighted jobs.
+When a pull request is opened, a job will kick off to create a docker image and push it to [AWS Fargate](https://aws.amazon.com/fargate/).

 [conjure-core](https://github.com/ConjureLabs/conjure-core) contains various shared modules, classes, and configs.

 ## Getting Started

+The various repos have documentation, but the general gist of how to get going is:

 1. Clone `conjure-sh`, `conjure-api`, `conjure-worker` and `conjure-core`
 2. Create [a GitHub app](https://developer.github.com/apps/building-github-apps/creating-a-github-app/)